ccbogel/QualCoder/README.md

 ## Future plans
-* Improve packaging for easier installation: currently investigating use of pyinstaller - without much success
+* Improve packaging for easier installation: currently investigating use of pyinstaller - without success.
-* make use of the xlrd python package to import surveys from Microsoft Excel
 * Change from pdfminer.six to pdfminer3
-* Import survey from Excel xlxs
+* Look at RQDA Relation function and Profile matrix function.
+* Possibly look at use with R.
 * Reports:
         Word count report maybe
-* Text mining - maybe ?
+* Text mining - maybe
-    * word cloud, word visualisations
+    * word cloud, word visualisations - maybe
 * General
     * Translations for GUI.